dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 Here are some of the options for controlling the cache key:

-* <xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.SetVaryByQuery%2A> - Specify one or more query string names to act as the cache key.
+* <xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.SetVaryByQuery%2A> - Specify one or more query string names to add to the cache key.
-* <xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.SetVaryByHeader%2A> - Specify one or more HTTP headers to act as the cache key.
+* <xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.SetVaryByHeader%2A> - Specify one or more HTTP headers to add to the cache key.
-* <xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.VaryByValue%2A>- Specify a value to act as the cache key.
+* <xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.VaryByValue%2A>- Specify a value to add to the cache key.
 The following example uses a value that indicates whether the current server time in seconds is odd or even.
 A new response is generated only when the number of seconds goes from odd to even or even to odd.

   :::code language="csharp" source="output/samples/7.x/Program.cs" id="varybyvalue":::